Treating erectile dysfunction

 - you have not had enough sexual stimulation

-These medications are triggered by sexual stimulation, so you also need to be aroused for the medication to work.
+These medications are triggered by sexual stimulation, so you also need to be aroused for it to work.

-PDE-5 inhibitors should be used with caution in men who have cardiovascular disease, such as coronary heart disease (when your heart's blood supply is blocked or interrupted).
+PDE-5 inhibitors should be used with caution in men who have cardiovascular disease, such as coronary heart disease.
 However, sexual activity is also likely to be beneficial for your cardiovascular health.
-Your GP should discuss the risks and benefits with you and will prescribe PDE-5 inhibitors if you are fit enough.
+You should discuss the risks and benefits with your GP.

 PDE-5 inhibitors should also be used with caution in men who: